 Collection, analysis, presentation and interpretation of data, and probability.
 Analysis includes descriptive statistics, correlation and regression, confidence intervals and hypothesis testing.
-Prerequisite: A grade of C or higher in MATH 0303 or placement by college entrance exam scores.
-(Rd.
-Mth)
+Prerequisite: A grade of C or higher in Math 0303 or Math 1332 or placement by college entrance exam scores.(Rd, Mth) Non-STEM